-The chart on the following page illustrates key aspects of these relationships.
+The chart below illustrates key aspects of these relationships.

 The HCV Relationships:

 What does HUD do?

 HUD has the following major responsibilities:

 - Develop regulations, requirements, handbooks, notices and other guidance to implement HCV housing program legislation passed by Congress; - Allocate HCV program funds to PHAs; - Provide technical assistance to PHAs on interpreting and applying HCV program requirements; - Monitor PHA compliance with HCV program requirements and PHA performance in program administration.